waynegraham/registry.clir.org/_projects/2016-archives-and-artifacts-uniting-liberian-scholarly-c.md

 ---
 layout: project
-title: "Archives and Artifacts: Uniting Liberian Scholarly Collections from Indiana University Libraries and Mathers Museum of World Cultures"
+title: Archives and Artifacts: Uniting Liberian Scholarly Collections from Indiana University Libraries and Mathers Museum of World Cultures
 ---